JudgeDreddKLC/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     from the IOHK's binary caches) can be performed by building the attribute `cardano-sl-static`:

         $ nix-build -A cardano-sl-static --cores 0 --max-jobs 2 --no-build-output --out-link cardano-sl-1.0
+    NOTE: this command should be run from within the git cloened directory created in the 'Common build steps' section

     The build output directory will be symlinked as `cardano-sl-1.0` (as specified by the command), and it will contain:

         $ ls cardano-sl-1.0/bin